 One of the most popular ways of incorporating communication into your sustainability plan is to engage in voluntary reporting.
-Some environmental agencies and advocacy groups (like the Climate Registry, the U.S. EPA Climate Leaders program, and the Carbon Disclosure Project) keep guidelines for voluntary reporting and make the results public.
+Some environmental agencies and advocacy groups (like the Climate Registry and the Carbon Disclosure Project) keep guidelines for voluntary reporting and make the results public.
 It can be a great way to show off your efforts and get some good buzz.

 If these voluntary reports aren’t your style, you can also develop your own recurring sustainability report and make it available to your shareholders or on your website.

 Attract and Keep the Best People

 The old way of thinking used to be that the less you paid your employees, the better off your company’s budget books looked.
 Now, however, the name of the game is attracting thought leaders and dedicated professionals who will not only accomplish the work of several employees, but will stick around too because they want to work for a business with outstanding values.